fortran-lang/stdlib/doc/specs/stdlib_specialfunctions_gamma.md

 ### Description

-Compute the logarithm of the absolute value of the lower incomplete gamma function.
+Compute the natural logarithm of the absolute value of the lower incomplete gamma function.

 ### Syntax